"A mosaic showing a palm tree on the beach with the wordings "the british virgin islands"

 Mabel Fatokun

-The British Virgin Islands: Nature’s Secret Paradise
+The British Virgin Islands: 6 Truths About This Nature’s Secret Paradise

 Often called the British Virgin Islands (BVI), the Virgin Islands are a British overseas territory situated in the Caribbean, east of Puerto Rico.
 The islands comprise the US Virgin Islands and the Spanish Virgin Islands; the remaining islands form the Virgin Islands archipelago.